Technology, eMed, - and Caring for Our Missionaries

 Now, every once in a while, eMed crashes.
 And when it does?
 Well, let’s just say we suddenly have some drama around here and a few prayers until it’s back up.

-It’s been a busy week with a lot going on with missionaries and the need for eMed documentations which causes some worry and concern.
+It’s been a busy week with a lot going on with missionaries and the need for eMed documentations which causes us some worry and concern.

 November 2024 Sisters Wright, Doner, Alusa, and Knotts - Santa Rosa Airpot